 The Delete option destroys the snapshot.
 You must delete child clones before you can delete their parent snapshot.
 While creating a snapshot is instantaneous, deleting one is I/O intensive and can take a long time, especially when deduplication is enabled.

 Rollback is a dangerous operation that causes any configured replication tasks to fail.
-Replications use the existing snapshot during incremental backups, so rolling back can put the snapshot “out of order”.
+Replications use the existing snapshot when doing an incremental backup, and rolling back can put the snapshots ‘out of order’.
 To restore the data within a snapshot, the recommended steps are:

 - Clone the desired snapshot.

 - Share the clone with the share type or service running on the TrueNAS system.